JiahangWang/comp273_Introduction-to-Computer-Systems/README.md

 # CPU-Logisim
-a small project of drawing a mini-Cpu using Logisim as tool
+a small project of drawing a mini-CPU using Logisim as tool